Computer model reveals free NFL picks, best bets for Week 8

 The Week 8 NFL schedule is packed with seven games in the 1 p.m.
 ET window, including an NFC East rivalry between the Philadelphia Eagles and New York Giants.
 These two teams square off on Thursday, Oct.
 9, with New York securing a 34-17 victory at home.
 This time around, the Eagles are favored by 7.5 points, according to the latest Week 8 NFL odds.
 The Eagles are 13-1 in their past 14 home games, and SportsLine's model is backing Philadelphia to record a convincing victory and cover the spread in 55% of simulations.

-The model is also backing the Bears (+6.5) to cover the spread on the road against the Ravens, while the Over (46) hits 63% of the time in Bills vs. Panthers.
+The model is also backing the Bears (+2.5) to cover the spread on the road against the Ravens, who will be without starting quarterback Lamar Jackson (hamstring) again this week.
+The line has dropped from Baltimore -6.5 to Baltimore -2.5 following the news of Jackson's absence.
 Before locking in your Week 8 NFL picks, be sure to check out the top NFL betting picks from SportsLine's advanced computer model.

 New users can also target the all-new DraftKings promo code, which offers $300 in bonus bets and three free months of NBA League Pass: